War for talent: Workplace practices

-Promoting flexible working, diversity and inclusion in the workplace are also great practices for creating positive culture.
-Employees are putting an increasing focus on how an organisation supports their work-life balance.
-Flexible working provides people with choices of their work locations and hours.
-It gives people the flexibility to choose what is the best for them and their family.
-Family-friendly culture in the organisation creates a healthy work environment (Feeney & Stritch, 2019).
-When the organisation has a culture of family support, it can help organizations attract, recruit, and retain employees (Carless & Wintle, 2007; Lee & Hong, 2011).
+Based off some research, promoting flexible working, diversity and inclusion in the workplace are also great practices for creating positive culture.
+Employees can put an increasing focus on how an organisation supports their work-life balance.
+Flexible working provides people with choices of their work locations and hours; it gives people the flexibility to choose what is the best for them and their family.
+Family-friendly culture in the organisation creates a healthy work environment (Feeney & Stritch, 2019); When the organisation has a culture of family support, it can help organizations attract, recruit, and retain employees (Carless & Wintle, 2007; Lee & Hong, 2011).

 Diversity and inclusion are also important practices to enhance organisational culture.
 This means that people of different gender, ethnicity, culture, background, and beliefs are treated equally at their work in performance recognition and career progression.
 People are supported to bring their whole self to work and are empowered to be the best of themselves.

 Although organisational culture is intangible, it can be assessed through employee surveys, the percent of presentism and absenteeism in the organisation, it can also reflect in its organisational recruitment success rate and staff turnover rate.
 This information can send signals to the leaders on the current state of its organisational culture.

-Due to the clear linkage between the organisational culture in relation to attracting and retaining talents in the organisation, public sector organisations have been putting strong emphasis on culture building more than ever before.
-When the organisation is focused on its value alignment, leadership communication, employees’ autonomy and innovation, and workplace practices, it will have a greater success in creating and maintaining a strong organisation culture.
-When the organisation culture is positive and supportive, it places itself in a good position to win this war of talent.
+Public sector organizations have increasingly focused on organizational culture as a factor in attracting and retaining employees.
+Areas of focus have included value alignment, leadership communication, employee autonomy, innovation, and workplace practices.
+A supportive organizational culture may contribute to employee retention and recruitment.